NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_items_and_fragments.md

 Instance generated from that definition.
 This means that they should be **Stateless** as they are not related to any item in particular, which is also why their methods often receive an item as a parameter.

+> An item can have **one instance** of each fragment type!
+{style="note"}

 To persist information related to a specific item, fragments use a **Fragment Memory**.

 ### Fragment Memories

 Fragment memories are structures defined by each fragment, so they can persist their data in an item.

-All memories are based on the `FInventoryFragmentMemory` structure, this hierarchy is important because the system extensively uses the [`TInstanceStruct`][2] type to read polymorphic fragment memories.
+All memories are based on the `InventoryFragmentMemory` structure, this hierarchy is important because the system extensively uses the [`TInstanceStruct`][2] type to read polymorphic fragment memories.

 > Since structures created in the editor cannot have a type hierarchy, new fragment memories must be created in C++.